Riim/cellx/README.md

 Calling the cell method is somewhat unusual — the cell itself is called, the first argument passes the method name, rest ones — the arguments.
 In this case, there must be at least one argument, or call of the cell will be counted as its recording.
-If the method has no arguments, you need to transfer an additional `void 0` with a call or to shorten it just `0` (see `dispose`).
+If the method has no arguments, you need to transfer an additional `undefined` with a call or to shorten it just `0` (see `dispose`).

 #### addChangeListener